burritojustice/tangram-play-to-nextzen/README.md

 # tangram-play-to-nextzen

-This script downloads your Tangram Play files and updates mapzen.com URLs to nextzen.org.
+This Python 3 script downloads your Tangram Play files and updates mapzen.com URLs to nextzen.org.

 # get your metadata

-- log into Tangram Play (hurry!)
+- log into Tangram Play (hurry! like, today, Feb 1)
-- do you know your developer ID?
+- Do you know your developer ID?
 (It's a number.)
-If not, open https://mapzen.com/api/developer.json (you need to be logged in)
+If not, open https://mapzen.com/api/developer.json after you log in.
-- download https://mapzen.com/api/scenes/YOUR_DEVELOPER_ID (that's your blob of json that points to all your YAML scene files).
+- Download https://mapzen.com/api/scenes/YOUR_DEVELOPER_ID (that's your blob of json that points to all your YAML scene files).
 You should have a file that looks like `22.json` on your desktop.

 # install dependencies